uppi/meduzach/README.md

 # Meduzach

 Meduzach is a telegram bot for [Meduza](https://meduza.io) chats.
-It currently supports subscribing to a number of chats and gertting updates in the real time.
+It currently supports subscribing to a number of chats and getting updates in the real time.

 It is at an early development stage.